evan-erdos/trail-of-cthulhu/story/prose-outline.md

 He accuses them of spying on him, and trying to kill him.
 After a thorough accosting, he lets them go.

-The PCs awake to the sound of sirens, and flee their rooms.
+That night, the PCs awake to the sound of sirens, and flee their rooms.
-It smells like smoke, and sections of the Laboratory are crumbling.
+The air is choked with smoke, and sections of the Laboratory are crumbling.
-They observe some of their peers doing very strange things.
+During their evacuation, the party notices that their peers are either planted firmly upright in an abject stiffness, or madly scratching at any and all surrounding surfaces, their fingers bleeding from the effort.

-After they escape the lab, the PCs pore over the notes they found.
-It's slightly helpful, but now they need to learn more.
+After they escape the lab, the PCs pore over the various papers they have found blowing about the burning campus like ember-laden tumbleweeds.
+This provides them with slightly helpful information, but now they need to learn more.

 ### I.3 ###
-The PCs return to the ruins, and overhear chatter about a new ritual.
+The PCs return to the Roman ruins, and overhear chatter about a new ritual.
-They learn that the ritual is to be held in the ruins themselves, however, They are warned that the cultists don't like "interlopers".
+They learn that the ritual is to be held in the ruins themselves, but they also hear that the cultists don't like "interlopers".

-They arrive to find that the ruins are comprised of concentric hemispheres of rough stone pillars, the designs of which become more complex as one moves inwards, towards the centerpiece: a bloody, stone altar.
+As they delve deeper into the ruins, the party finds that they are comprised of concentric hemispheres of rough stone pillars, the designs of which become more complex as one moves inwards, towards the centerpiece: a bloody, stone altar.
-Directly behind the altar is a solitary pillar of rough-hewn aplite, which has inscribed on it a strange glyph, which they initially percieve to be the sun.
+Directly behind the altar is a solitary pillar of rough-hewn aplite; inscribed on it is a strange glyph, which they initially percieve to be the sun.
-The center of what they thought was the sun is actually a twisted face, whose horrified expression is immortalized in the red stone.
+The center of this glyph is , in actuality, comprised of a twisted face, whose horrified expression is immortalized in the red stone.

-The PCs lie in wait, to observe another student gaining entry to the ritual.
+The PCs lie in wait, observing another student gaining entry to the ritual.
 When this occurs, they realize that everyone in the ritual is wearing a talisman, just like the ones worn by the tribesmen who ambushed them on the first night.
 They show their talisman to the cultists, and they are welcomed into the main crowd.